 The United States Department of Agriculture (USDA) National Organic Program (NOP) has provided funds for certified organic operations to assist with the costs of organic certification.
+With the passage of the Farm Bill, the Cost Share program is now available in all 50 states!

 To ensure that your application is considered, and to improve your chance of receiving funds, it is important to submit complete and correct information and documentation.
 As a member service, PCO is providing a link below to the PDA’s Cost Share Application.
 Please follow the steps below carefully.